CSC207-UofT/course-project-trackr/phase1/design_document.md

 ### Dependency Injection

 We used dependency injection extensively throughout our program.
 We injected our data access object interfaces into the repositories classes which was then injected again into all our viewmodel classes.
 This was all done with a library called Hilt which makes dependency injection much easier and removes all the boilerplate code required.
-This resulted in a very loosely coupled classes and substitute the repositories with their subclasses if we wish to create them.
+This resulted in a very loosely coupled classes and allows us to substitute the repositories with their subclasses (if we wish to create them).

 ### Singleton Pattern